How does therapy work?

 If you are interested in working with me, please contact me by email, text or WhatsApp.
 We can then start discussing how we can work together.

 I offer an initial assessment session.
-We can discuss your experiences with therapy and any fears you have about it.
+We can discuss your experiences with therapy and address any concerns or fears you may have about it.
 We can see if working with me is right for you before committing to regular sessions.

 Once I arrange an appointment, I will email you some forms and information.
-You must complete the forms and bring them to/send them before your first appointment.
+You must complete the forms and bring them to your first appointment.
 This paperwork covers vital info I need from you, including informed consent.
 It lets us work together.
 If forms are complex for you, we can fill these out together on the first appointment.

-I follow a detailed intake procedure which helps me to understand your situation, your problems and their origins.
-I individually tailor therapy for each client.
-Confidentiality is essential to me, and I work according to GDPR rules.
+I follow a detailed intake procedure that helps me understand your situation, your problems, and their origins.
+I individually tailor therapy for each client, but I invite you to set your own goals and objectives.
+Confidentiality is essential to me, and I work in accordance with GDPR rules.
 Please see my privacy policy.

 What happens in our first session?